Devissage and Localization for the Grothendieck Spectrum of Varieties: Introduction

 Grothendieck's approach begins with the construction of a ``$K$-group'' of varieties.
 These days, this is known as the Grothendieck ring of varieties, denoted $K_0 (\Var_k)$.
 It is generated by isomorphism classes of $k$-varieties, $[X]$, subject to the relations that $[X] = [Z] + [X \setminus Z]$ for closed inclusions $Z \hookrightarrow X$.
 Kontsevich, following Drinfeld \cite{kontsevich}, calls this the ring of ``poor man's motives.''
 He notes that any reasonable abelian category of motives, $\mc{M}_k$, will have a map $K_0 (\Var_k) \to K_0 (\mc{M}_k)$.
 For example, in \cite[Thm.
-4]{gillet_soule}, Gillet and Soule show that there is a group homomorphism $K_0 (\Var_k) \to K_0 (\mbf{M}_{\sim})$ where $\mbf{M}_{~}$ is the category of (pure) motives associated to the equivalence relation $\sim$.
+4]{gillet_soule}, Gillet and Soul\'e show that there is a group homomorphism $K_0 (\Var_k) \to K_0 (\mbf{M}_{\sim})$ where $\mbf{M}_{~}$ is the category of (pure) motives associated to the equivalence relation $\sim$.
 It is thus useful to understand $K_0 (\Var_k)$ in a deep way in order to learn more about how motives should work.
 It is even better to understand how it behaves in relation to abelian categories.

 We move toward such an understanding in this paper.
 Before doing so, we rephrase the question.
 The Grothendieck group of an abelian category is a shadow of the much richer structure of Quillen's higher algebraic $K$-theory \cite{quillen}.
-Thus there should in fact exist a map on higher algebraic $K(\Var_k) \to K(\mc{M}_k)$ provided that one can define the objects in the map.
+Thus there should in fact exist a map on higher algebraic $K$-theory spectra $K(\Var_k) \to K(\mc{M}_k)$ provided that one can define the objects in the map.
 It is currently far beyond the state of the art to attempt to understand the right-hand side.
 However, the authors separately have come up with models for the left \cite{campbell, zakharevich_assembler}.
-Under these constructions the category of varieties behaves very similarly to an abelian category.
+Under these constructions the category of varieties behaves very similarly to an abelian category, and one may be tempted to conjecture that from some novel perspective the category of varieties would ``become'' abelian.

+Our goal in this paper is to construct such a perspective.
+This has the added benefit of putting all objects of interest on the same footing.
+Our perspective begins with thinking of sequences $Z \hookrightarrow X \leftarrow X\setminus Z$ as our ``exact sequences.''
+It turns out that with this perspective one can execute nearly all constructions that one enjoys in abelian categories: kernels, cokernels, localizations, etc. The main insight is that we should not think of these constructions algebraically, but in a kind of diagrammatic calculus, where one of the arrows points the opposite way that one would expect.
+Such diagrammatic calculi are, of course, the foundation of Grothendieck's seminal Tohoku paper \cite{tohoku}.